michaelcpuckett/activity-kit/README.md

 #### Storage Adapters

-Allows for users to upload media, such as profile pictures or attachments.
+Users must be able to upload media, such as profile pictures or attachments.

 Currently this project comes with:

 - `activitypub-core-storage-ftp`

-* TODO: AWS S3, Firebase Storage
+* TODO: AWS S3

 #### Server Adapters